pkane2001/Distort/docs/earful.md

 That's it for now!
 Hope you find Earful useful, and looking forward to your feedback.

+## Changes in 1.0.13
+* Added: keyboard accelerators when the chart is clicked (in focus): up arrow/down arrow to change volume, left arrow/right arrow to change frequency, page Up/page Down to change volume by 5x the normal setting, and spacebar to stop or start playback.

 ## Changes in 1.0.12
 * Changed: separation timing in EQ Two Devices to reduce overlap